wtraylor/modular_megafauna_model/docs/model.md

 ### Energy Content of Forage {#sec_energy_content}

 The model for energy content in herbivore forage presented here is based on the partitioning of metabolizable energy.
-This framework has been employed at least since the 1960s.
-Its conceptual shortcomings and difficulties in practical methodology are summarized by Birkett & de Lange (2001)
+A historical overview of the model framework is given by Ferrell & Oltjen (2008) \cite ferrell2008asas.
+Its conceptual shortcomings and difficulties in practical methodology are summarized by Birkett & de Lange (2001) \cite birkett2001limitations.
-\cite birkett2001limitations.

 The diagram on the energy household shows how energy from the forage is used by an herbivore: **Gross energy** (GE) is the heat that could be produced from